-Ozzy Osborne should be dead.
+Ozzy Osbourne should be dead.
 Not because he bit the head of a bat, no, Ozzy has consumed more than his fair share of illegal substances, and that’s not even taking into account the legal ones!
 Like Keith Richards, Ozzy has snorted, slurped and swallowed far too many chemicals during his rock star existence.

 You could write a book (and I’m sure someone has) about the singer’s exploits, Ozzy has hung out with the best of them: Guns N’ Roses, Motley Crue, all the bad boys.
 I wonder how much money Ozzy has spent on drugs in his lifetime?

 During an Ozzy Osbourne concert in Des Moines, Iowa, in 1982, a member of the audience threw a bat onto the stage.
 Stunned by the light, the bat lay motionless and Ozzy thinking it was plastic, (of course he had to be drinking) thought it would be a good laugh to bite its head off.
 As he attempted this, the bat started to flap his wings and Ozzy soon realized it wasn’t fake, but in fact a living thing.
 After the show, Ozzy was immediately rushed to the nearest hospital for rabies shots.
 He later described the incident as “one of the most horrible, painful experiences of my life.”